 Being organized before you start your design is one of the best keys to success

-These tools can connect you with your part suppliers through cloud connections allowing you to manage your parts instead of relying on someone else to do that chore for you.
-You will also have another method to manage your design data by working directly with the parts that are in use in the design.
-You can swap parts in and out, plus cross-probe parts from the BOM management tools into the schematic or the layout.
+These tools can connect you with your part suppliers through cloud connections allowing you to manage your instead of relying on someone else to do that chore for you.
+You will also have another method to manage your design data by working directly with the that are in use in the design.
+You can swap in and out, plus cross-probe from the management tools into the schematic or the layout.

 A Passive Attitude Won’t Work, Own Your Design